HaomingXR/SQL-for-Unity/README.md

 If the above commands are ~~trash~~ not adequate, you can also:
 - `RunCustomCommand`: Run a command you specified
+- `GetCustomeData`: Run a command you specified and return the results

 ### Reference
 - https://github.com/walidabazo/SQLiteUnity3d_Android